 Average passes (AvgP) and Pass success percentages (PS%) are not that important.
-Holding midfielders and playmakers in a 4-2-3-1 formation are usually the ones making the most assists.
+Holding premier league midfielders and playmakers in a 4-2-3-1 formation are usually the ones making the most assists.
 They are making the easy passes back and forth.
-We are only interested in key passes, because those are the ones leading into goal-scoring opportunities.
+We are only interested in key passes because those are the ones leading into goal-scoring opportunities.

-Let’s look at one final thing: manager changes.
-These situations might change any team dramatically.
+Let’s also look at manager changes, because these events might change a team dramatically.
 When a manager/head coach is removed from his position, the team might start to use a different formation.
-Not only that, but also player roles could change significantly.
+Player roles might also change significantly.

 These are great opportunities for smart fantasy football managers.
-A new head coach might move some previously favored top player even to the bench.
-He could also change their main set-piece taker, if the previous guy is not looking confident enough.
+A new head coach might move some previously favored player to the bench.
+He could also change their main set-piece taker if the previous guy isn’t looking confident enough.

 The formation changes bring the biggest opportunities.
 If a team moves from 4-2-3-1 to 4-3-3, there could be some new midfielders playing as forwards available.